-For example, to quantify tumor for treatment initiation and response requires a tedious manual job by segmenting the tumor on each cross-sectional image, which might be hundreds.
+For example, to quantify tumor treatment initiation and response requires a tedious manual job of segmenting the tumor on each cross-sectional image, which might be hundreds.

 Such a system can prioritize cases based on automated detection, for example, critical cases, such as the head CT with hemorrhage in the brain, are placed at the top and ordinary cases — at the bottom.

 Hence, Computer Vision algorithms can build the Smart Segmentation, by acting as lesions finders and formulating a list of differential diagnoses.
 In the long term, such a system can facilitate complex decision-making by combining interdisciplinary data with visual data to achieve the most reliable diagnosis, recommending further workup and prognosis.

 Teledermatology can especially benefit from the use of Computer Vision algorithms in hybrid-model systems.

 For example, users take photos of an annoying lesion through the app, the algorithm categorizes these lesions as low, medium, or high risk and provides treatment recommendations.
 Users with a high-risk assessment are redirected to a video live-chat with a dermatologist who will review results personally.

 Such a system can be trained to detect and categorize any lesion from Solar lentigo and Lipoma to malignant Melanoma.

 Even being less accurate, due to the low-quality data, than the eye of a dermatologist, a system can still be effective for users to differentiate benign and malignant lesions.